plasmo310/pyside-command-launcher/README.md

 **1. Select a category in the left sidebar, then select a command from the center panel.**

-- The right panel displays the script path, arguments, and a content preview.
+- You can also multi-select using Shift or Ctrl.</br>When selected, the right panel displays detailed script information.

   <img src="doc/ReadMeContents/02_manual_select.png" width="400">